-There are a total of more than 60,000 passenger lifts in Singapore.
+There are a total of about 59,000 passenger lifts in Singapore.
 Lifts, like most mechanical devices, require regular and proper maintenance to ensure safety and reliability of use.
 The new regulatory regime requires passenger lifts to be maintained at least once a month, and to undergo an examination, inspection and testing once a year, after which, lift owners must apply to BCA for a Permit-to-Operate.

 Lift safety is a shared responsibility

 Lift owners and lift contractors play an important role in ensuring that their lifts are being maintained according to the regulations.